 Accounting for customer rebates is a crucial component in managing these incentives, largely due to the impact on financial reporting, compliance, and performance evaluation.

-• Utilization of Rebate Management Software: Such software aids in pinpointing eligible transactions swiftly and calculating rebates based on program specifics.
+- Utilization of Rebate Management Software: Recent research has found that 51% of CFOs and general managers at top manufacturing and distribution companies still rely on manual processes or in-house applications to manage rebates.
+Adopting rebate management software aids in pinpointing eligible transactions swiftly and calculating rebates based on program specifics.
 Benefits include increased accuracy, time efficiency, better customer service standards, and the elimination of manual spreadsheets.

 Rebate programs are often managed or overseen by the finance and accounting groups in many companies.
 This is due to the importance and impact of rebates on accounting, auditing, and compliance processes, and thus the underlying financial health and integrity of the entire organization.